-February 9, 2010
+February 23rd, 2010

 The Great Recession is over, and an economic recovery has begun.
-Real GDP grew at a strong 4% average annualized rate during the second half of 2009, powered by a massive inventory swing and the unprecedented monetary and fiscal stimulus.
-It is no accident the recession ended just when the fiscal stimulus passed by Congress a year ago was providing its maximum economic benefit.
+Real GDP grew at a strong 4% average annualized rate during the second half of 2009, powered by the unprecedented monetary and fiscal stimulus and a massive inventory swing.
+It is no coincidence the recession ended just when the fiscal stimulus passed by Congress a year ago was providing its maximum economic benefit.

 While the government's monetary and fiscal stimulus worked as planned to end the recession, the recovery will not evolve into a self-sustaining economic expansion until businesses respond by hiring more workers.
 It is therefore particularly worrisome that employment continues to decline and the unemployment rate remains near double digits.
 The job market is arguably as bad as it has been since the Great Depression, with nearly every industry, occupation, and region of the country suffering from weak labor demand.
-Layoffs have abated since the worst of the financial panic and recession a year ago, but they remain uncomfortably high.
+The pace of layoffs has abated since the worst of the financial panic and recession a year ago, but it remains uncomfortably high.
 Worse, hiring and job creation remain dormant.

 The job market's struggle represents the most serious threat to the fledgling recovery.
 In a typical business cycle, recession occurs when consumer and business demand is undermined by a shock such as a surge in oil prices, a stock market crash, or-as in the current cycle-a bursting house price bubble.
 Businesses respond by slashing investment and payrolls to cut costs and stabilize profits.
 As profits improve, investors, who had driven stock prices down leading up to the recession, now bid prices up.
-With better profit margins and higher stock prices, businesses feel comfortable enough to invest and hire.
-In the current business cycle, profits and stock prices have risen, firms have stopped cutting, and recovery has begun.
+With better profit margins and higher stock prices, businesses stop cutting, and recession gives way to recovery.
+A self-sustaining expansion takes hold when businesses regain the confidence to invest and hire.
+In the current cycle, profits and stock prices have risen, firms have stopped cutting, and recovery has begun.
 But because employers have yet to resume hiring, expansion remains elusive.

 Some firms have found they can produce more with fewer employees.
 Judging by the astonishing recent surge in productivity, businesses may only now be seeing the full benefits of the information technology revolution of a decade ago.
-Making the changes needed to fully realize these benefits might have been too difficult in the good times; but in tough times, managers feel unfettered and compelled to act even (or particularly) if that means slashing payrolls.
+Making the changes needed to fully realize these benefits might have been too difficult in the good times; but in tough times, managers feel unfettered and compelled to act, even (or especially) if that means slashing payrolls.
 With so many out of work, managers may also sense they can require their remaining employees to work harder.
 Corporate profits and stock prices have jumped with the productivity surge, but businesses have yet to respond by expanding or hiring.
 Unless they do so soon, job and income growth will not be sufficient to support the spending necessary for a self-sustaining expansion.